BPro2410/Seeded-Poisson-Factorization/analysis/reproduction/model_comparison/README.md

 # Reproduction code

-Fitted models (keyATM and SeededLDA) used for the topic model comparison shown in the paper (Section 4.2).
+Fitted models (keyATM, SeededLDA and PF) used for the topic model comparison shown in the paper (Section 4.2).